 The cove is now a popular tourist destination, with over two million visitors per year.
 Visitors can drive through the 11-mile loop road or hike some of the many trails that lead from the cove.
 The valley is also home to a variety of wildlife, including deer, black bears, and turkey.

 At 6,643 feet, Clingmans Dome is the highest peak in the Great Smoky Mountains National Park.
-The mountain is named for Thomas Lanier Clingman, a Confederate general and United States Senator from North Carolina.

-A paved road leads to the summit, where there is a visitor center and observation deck.
+A paved path leads to the summit, where there is a visitor center and observation deck.
 The summit is often covered in clouds, but on clear days there are spectacular views of the surrounding mountains.

 The Clingmans Dome area is also home to a variety of plants and animals, including black bears, deer, and wild turkey.
 There are several hiking trails in the area, including the summit trail, which is a steep half-mile climb.
 The Appalachian Trail also passes near Clingmans Dome.
 We also love the hike to Andrews Bald from here — it makes a great picnic spot.